-Dimmer controls provide variable indoor lighting.
+Dimmer controls provide variable indoor lighting and can be operated manually, or with timers or sensors..
 When you dim lightbulbs, it reduces their wattage and output, which helps save energy.

-Dimmers are inexpensive and provide some energy savings when lights are used at a reduced level.
-They also increase the service life of lightbulbs significantly.
-However, dimming reduces an incandescent bulb's lumen output more than its wattage.
-This makes the bulbs less efficient as they are dimmed.
+Dimmers are generally inexpensive and can increase the service life of certain types of light bulbs, as well as provide some energy savings when lights are used at a reduced level.
+However, with incandescent lighting, dimming reduces lumen output, or brightness, more than wattage, which makes incandescent bulbs less efficient as they are dimmed.

 Dimmers and CFLs

-Unlike incandescents, compact fluorescent lamps (CFLs) do not lose their efficiency with dimming.
+Unlike incandescents, CFLs do not become less efficient when dimmed.
 Some CFLs are compatible with standard dimmers, which will be indicated on the package.
 Others require special dimming ballasts and bulb holders.
 Fluorescent dimmers are dedicated fixtures and bulbs that provide even greater energy savings than a regular fluorescent bulb.
 Dimming a CFL that is not designed to work with a dimmer switch is not recommended, as this can shorten its life significantly.

-You can change the lightbulbs and ballasts in fluorescent lighting fixtures rather than replace them.
+You can change the lightbulbs in fluorescent lighting fixtures rather than replace them.

-Motion sensors automatically turn outdoor lights on when they detect motion and turn them off a short while later.
-They are very useful for outdoor security and utility lighting.
+Motion sensors automatically turn lights on when they detect motion and turn them off a short while later.
+They are especially useful for outdoor security and utility lighting.

 Because utility lights and some security lights are needed only when it is dark and people are present, the best way to control might be a combination of a motion sensor and photosensor.

 Occupancy sensors detect indoor activity within a certain area.
-They provide convenience by turning lights on automatically when someone enters a room, and save energy by turning lights off soon after the last occupant has left the room.
+They provide convenience by turning lights on automatically when someone enters a room, and save energy by turning lights off room or reducing light output when a space is unoccupied.
 Occupancy sensors must be located where they will detect occupants or occupant activity in all parts of the room.

-There are two types of occupancy sensors: ultrasonic and infrared.
 Ultrasonic sensors detect sound, while infrared sensors detect heat and motion.
 In addition to controlling ambient lighting in a room, they are useful for task lighting applications such as over kitchen counters.
-In such applications, task lights are turned on by the motion of a person washing dishes, for instance, and automatically turn off a few minutes after the person leaves the area.
+In such applications, task lights are turned on by the motion of a person washing dishes, for instance, and automatically turn off after the person leaves the area.

-You can use photosensors to prevent outdoor lights from operating during daylight hours.
-This can help save energy because you don't have to remember to turn off your outdoor lights.
+You can use photosensors to prevent lights from operating during daylight hours.
+This can help save energy because you don't have to remember to turn off your lights.

-Timers can be used to turn on and off outdoor and indoor lights at specific times.
-There are two types of timers: manual timers, which plug into an electrical outlet for controlling objects such as lamps or light strings; and in-wall programmable digital timers (which look like digital thermostats), which automate indoor or outdoor lighting.
+Timers can be used to turn lights on and off at specific times.
+Manual timers plug into an electrical outlet for controlling objects such as lamps or light strings.
+Programmable digital timers, which can look like digital thermostats, automate indoor or outdoor lighting.

 For indoor lighting, timers are useful to give an unoccupied house a lived-in look.
-However, they are ineffective for an occupied home because they do not respond to changes in occupant behavior, like occupancy sensors.
+However, they may have limited use in an occupied home because they do not respond to changes in your day-to-day activities.